microsoft/azure-bidding-and-auction-services-demo/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=740915196&skip_quickstart=true&machine=premiumLinux&geo=EuropeWest)

+We suggest using a large (32 core) instance as building some parts takes a while.

 Alternatively, you can run the parts of the devcontainer [Dockerfile](.devcontainer/Dockerfile) manually to setup your environment.

 ### Initial Setup

-To setup a directory with the B&A and KMS code, run [setup.sh](scripts/setup.sh)
+To setup a directory with the B&A and KMS code, run [setup.sh](scripts/setup.sh).
+This takes a couple of minutes.

 ```
 ./scripts/setup.sh